RMahammad/dataroom-spa/README.md

 ## Future Enhancements

-Due to time limitations, this implementation focuses on core functionality :)
+Due to time limitations, this implementation focuses on the core functionality and architectural foundation.
+However, if there’s additional time or interest, I’d be happy to walk through the reasoning behind each design decision step by step — such as why certain patterns, libraries, or trade-offs were chosen.
+We could also extend the project with a dedicated backend (with JWT authentication, role-based access, and file versioning) and a more advanced folder management system to make it production-ready :)